Skip to main content

 Liberal Democrats (UK)

-The Liberal Democrats, colloquially known as the Lib Dems, are a liberal political party in the United Kingdom, founded in 1988.
-They are based at Liberal Democrat Headquarters, in Westminster, and the leader is Ed Davey.
+The Liberal Democrats, colloquially known as the Lib Dems, is one of the major political parties in the United Kingdom.
+Ideologically adhering to liberalism, it was founded in 1988.
+They are based at Liberal Democrat Headquarters, in the Westminster area of Central London, and the leader is Ed Davey.
 They are the third-largest party in the United Kingdom, with 72 members of Parliament (MPs) in the House of Commons.
 They have 77 members of the House of Lords, 5 in the Scottish Parliament, 1 in the Welsh Senedd, and more than 3,000 local council seats.
 The party holds a twice yearly Liberal Democrat Conference, at which policy is formulated.
 In contrast to its main opponents, the Lib Dems grant all members attending Conference the right to vote on policy, under a one member, one vote system.
-The party allows its members to vote online for its policies and leadership elections.
+As well as voting in the Conference Hall, the party allows its members to vote online for its policies and leadership elections.
+Members are also free to join organisations representing strands of party thinking, such as Liberal Reform and Social Liberal Forum, and for those under 30 years, Young Liberals.

 0 shares 13 views